NtimYeboah/laravel-database-trigger/README.md

 ### Action timing
 The activation time for the trigger.
 Possible values are `after` and `before`.

-`after` - Process action after the change is made on the event object table.
+`after` - Processes action after the change is made on the event object table.

-`before` - Process action prior to the change is made on the event object table.
+`before` - Processes action prior to the change is made on the event object table.

 ### Event
 The event to activate trigger.
 A trigger event can be `insert`, `update` and `delete`.

-`insert` - Activate trigger when an insert operation is performed on the event object table.
+`insert` - Activates trigger when an insert operation is performed on the event object table.

-`update` - Activate trigger when an update operation is performed on the event object table.
+`update` - Activates trigger when an update operation is performed on the event object table.

-`delete` - Activate trigger when a delete operation is performed on the event object table.
+`delete` - Activates trigger when a delete operation is performed on the event object table.

 The following trigger migration file will be generated for a trigger that uses `after_users_update` as a name, `users` as event object table name, `after` as action timing and `update` as event.